dnsimple/dnsimple-support/content/articles/integrated-domain-provider-transfer-domain.markdown

 ## After the transfer

 When the transfer is completed, you will receive a confirmation email from DNSimple.
-Congratulations!
-Your domain is now transferred to DNSimple and you can manage it from your DNSimple account.
+That means your domain is now transferred to DNSimple, and you can manage it from your DNSimple account.

 ### Changing name servers